ArshansGithub/Motorized-Tape-Measure-Driver/README.md

 ---

 ## Future Improvements

-- **Angle the Motors & Tape Measurer:** Rather than manually tilting the entire mechanism, I’d design angled motor mounts so the tape measure extends utilizing its concavity for rigidity.
+- **Angle the Motors:** Rather than manually tilting the entire mechanism, I’d design angled motor mounts so the tape measure remains stable upright.
 - **Higher-Torque Motors:** Ideally, 12 V motors with more torque would prevent stalling and might reach that 25 ft mark.
 - **Custom Tape Measure Housing:** Integrating the tape measure into the baseplate more tightly could reduce overall size and improve reliability.

 ---

 ## Conclusion
 Building this motorized tape measure driver was a huge learning experience for me as an aspiring engineering student, novice to CAD and mechanical design.
 Although I fell short of my ambitious 25-foot extension goal, I managed to reach about 8 feet—enough to stand out in my AP Physics 2 class.
-The project gave me hands-on lessons in CAD (Computer Aided Design), torque requirements, tread design, and the value of constant iteration.
+The project gave me hands-on practice in CAD (Computer Aided Design), torque requirements, tread design, and the value of constant iteration.

 ---